-Place and Connectivity: Work continues on delivery of the MSDC Led Phase 1 schemes including public art and other public realm improvements to the underpass at Wivelsfield Railway station.
+Place and Connectivity: Work is coming to a close on delivery of the MSDC Led Phase 1 schemes including public art, public realm improvements to the underpass at Wivelsfield Railway station alongside townwide infrastructure improvements across Burgess Hill and the Green Circle, totalling 14km.

 WSCC Phase 1 schemes are currently in delivery and are due to complete Spring/Summer 2023; communications and stakeholder management is ongoing.
-Delivery near completion on Green Link (99% complete, 6.7km/6.8km) and Green Circle routes (100% complete, 4.55km).